webosose/website/content/en/docs/guides/development/logging/formatting-logs/logging-configuration-pmlogd.md

 </table>
 </div>

 All context logs are routed to `/var/log/messages` by default.
-However, if you want to route context logs to a particular file, you should create a configuration file as above format in `/etc/pmlog.d/` directory and set the `contextLogging` parameter to <span class="TED_New_Term">true</span> as shown in line 23 below in `/etc/pmlog.d/default.conf`.
+However, if you want to route context logs to a particular file, you should create a configuration file as above format in `/etc/pmlog.d/` directory and set the `contextLogging` parameter to `true` as shown in line 23 below in `/etc/pmlog.d/default.conf`.
 Then, each component logs are written in an individual file separately.

 The `/etc/pmlog.d/default.conf` has the following default format: